apache/spark/docs/sql-data-sources-generic-options.md

 * Table of contents
 {:toc}

-These generic options/configurations are effective only when using file-based sources such as Parquet, JSON and ORC.
+These generic options/configurations are effective only when using file-based sources such as parquet, orc, avro, json, csv, text.

 ### Ignore Corrupt Files